Erythrocyte Sedimentation Rate (ESR)

 An ESR test measures how fast RBCs, also known as erythrocytes, fall to the bottom of a test tube.
 The falling of these cells is called sedimentation, which is measured in millimeters per hour (mm/h).

 When should I get an erythrocyte sedimentation test?

 An ESR test may be appropriate if you have unexplained symptoms like a fever, muscle or joint pain, or other problems without a clear cause.
 In these situations, an ESR is usually combined with other tests, such as a complete blood count, comprehensive metabolic panel, and arthritis tests, to evaluate your overall health and look for signs of specific health problems.

 Your doctor may also recommend an ESR test to help track your health if you have previously been diagnosed or received treatment for infections, autoimmune diseases, or other inflammatory health conditions.

 Finding an Erythrocyte Sedimentation Rate Test

-An ESR test requires a blood sample and is typically conducted at a doctors office, urgent care facility, or hospital and has to be ordered by a health care provider.
+An ESR test requires a blood sample and is typically conducted at a doctor’s office, urgent care facility, or hospital.
+The test usually has to be ordered by a health care provider.
 The person conducting the test will either be a phlebotomist who is trained to draw blood or another health care professional.

 Can I take the test at home?

-An ESR test cannot be conducted at home.
+An ESR test typically cannot be conducted at home.
 It has to be done by a trained medical professional in a medical setting where the blood can be quickly analyzed after it has been drawn.
 It is possible to use a mobile phlebotomy service, but there are no self-collection tests available

 How much does the test cost?